GuanceCloud/datakit/internal/export/doc/en/inputs/oracle.md

     [More fields](https://docs.oracle.com/en/database/oracle/oracle-database/19/refrn/V-SQLAREA.html#GUID-09D5169F-EE9E-4297-8E01-8D191D87BDF7).

 ???+ attention "Attention"
-    - If the string value after `--slow-query-time` is `0s` or empty or less than 1 millsecond, this function is disabled, which is also the default state.
+    - If the string value after `--slow-query-time` is `0s` or empty or less than 1 millisecond, this function is disabled, which is also the default state.
     - The SQL would not display here when NOT executed completed.

 ## Custom Query {#custom}